ethereum/ethereum-org-website/docs/dapps/index.md

 <div class="featured">

-**Want to get started using Ethereum?** There are hundreds of decentralized applications built on ethereum that you can use today.
+**Want to get started using Ethereum?** There are hundreds of decentralized applications (dapps) built on Ethereum that you can use today.

 </div>

-## How to use an application (dApp) built on Ethereum {#how-to-use-an-application-dapp-built-on-ethereum}
+## How to use an application built on Ethereum {#how-to-use-an-application-built-on-ethereum}

 The best way to get started with Ethereum is to jump right in!